HomeMy WebLinkAboutcoa.lu.sp.Clarks Market.A0687C/z.-A'.s /Mcrr,4le f )137-073-51-60I

 CITIZEN PARTICIPATION

-Dave Farney~ Little Annie Ski Corporation, told Council there had been
+1, Dave Farney.
+Little Annie Ski Corporation, told Council there had been a 34 per cent

-~;owth in sk~ing at Vail last year, and 24.9 per cent for the Aspen area.
+growth in skiing at Vail last year, and 24.9 per cent for the Aspen area.
+Farney said

-he felt Pitkin County should plan ahead.
-Farney passed out a draft of the
+Xrft1e he felt Pitkin County should plan ahead.
+Farney passed out a draft of the Environmental

 of the bid specs and would present this to City Manager Mahoney and the planning staff